 You will need to remove all foods that contain:

-- Wheat (including most bread, cous cous, pasta, foods thickened with wheatflour such as some sausages and bought soups)
+- Wheat (including most bread, cous cous, pasta and foods thickened with wheatflour such as some sausages and bought soups)

 - Barley (including malt vinegar)